 There are several dozen synchrotrons around the world.
 Like the Diamond synchrotron, they act as incredibly powerful microscopes, yielding new insights into how particles look and behave on the atomic level.
 And like other synchrotrons, the Diamond synchrotron will be used for more than reading ancient texts.
 The synchrotron's remarkable imaging capabilities means that it could be used to study everything from viruses to magnets to environmental science to cancer treatments to new data storage media.

-For links to information about the world's synchrotrons and to learn more about synchrotrons and other powerful light sources, please check out the links on the next page.
+For links to information about the world's synchrotrons and to learn more about synchrotrons and other powerful light sources, please check out the links below.